athomasoriginal/com.betweentwoparens/src/posts/009-what-are-the-clojure-tools.md

 If you're curious which to choose, my answer is the `Clojure CLI`.
 The reason I like the `Clojure CLI` is because the tool is simple.
-You can read through `clj` and `tools.deps.alpha` in an afternoon and understand what they are doing if you had to.
+You can read through `clj` and `tools.deps.alpha` in an afternoon and understand what they are doing.
 The same (subjectively of course) cannot be said for `lein` or `boot`.
-This is not just implementation, but also usage.
-Yes, `lein` seems easier to start, but the moment you break away from the beginner examples you are left deeps in the woods without a compass.
+I will note that `Clojure CLI`'s API is not straightforward and can be confusing.

 Secondly, the `Clojure Tools` promote libraries over frameworks.
 This is important when working with a language like Clojure because it really does